A compassionate and multi-talented woman finds the perfect career in Therapeutic Recreation

 Working with older adults was a natural fit for Etsuko, as was choosing Stenberg.
 “I had already decided to take Stenberg’s program when I started volunteering because I thought it fit with who I am,” she said.
 She graduated with academic distinction, although her success did not come easily.
 “When I started the program, it felt like there was a big mountain in front of me.”

-For further information on Stenberg College’s Therapeutic Recreation program, fill out the form and a member of our advisory team will get in touch with your shortly.
+For further information on Stenberg College’s Therapeutic Recreation diploma, fill out the form and a member of our advisory team will get in touch with your shortly.